-Ms. Edmonds, Ms. Hill and Mr. Yaffe serve on the Corporate Governance and Nominating Committee of the Board, with Mr. Yaffe serving as the Chairperson of the Corporate Governance and Nominating Committee.
+Ms. Edmonds, Ms. Hill and Mr. Yaffe serve on the Corporate Governance and Nominating Committee of the Board, with Mr. Yaffe serving as the Chairperson of the CGN Committee.
 The Board determined that each of these individuals qualify as independent directors under the applicable Nasdaq listing standards.
-The Board has adopted a written charter for the Corporate Governance and Nominating Committee, which is available on our corporate website at www.plbygroup.com.
-The information on our website is not part of this report.
+The Board has adopted a written charter for the CGN Committee, which is available on our corporate website at www.plbygroup.com.
+The information on our website is not part of this Proxy Statement.
+During 2021, the CGN Committee held one meeting.

-Our Corporate Governance and Nominating Committee is responsible for, among other matters:
+Our CGN Committee is responsible for, among other matters:

-- identifying individuals qualified to become members of our Board, consistent with criteria approved by our Board; - overseeing the organization of our Board to discharge the Board's duties and responsibilities properly and efficiently; - identifying best practices and recommending corporate governance principles; and - developing and recommending to our Board a set of corporate governance guidelines and principles applicable to us.
+- · identifying individuals qualified to become members of our Board, consistent with criteria approved by our Board; - · overseeing the organization of our Board to discharge the Board's duties and responsibilities properly and efficiently; - · identifying best practices and recommending corporate governance principles; and - · developing and recommending to our Board a set of corporate governance guidelines and principles applicable to us.

-There have been no material changes to the procedures by which security holders may recommend nominees to our Board.
+There have been no material changes to the procedures by which stockholders may recommend nominees to our Board.